Szymon-Czuszek/SAS-Data-Science/README.md

 Result: The resulting weightgain dataset contains each record with id, source, type, and weightg variables.
 This code showcases reading data from a CSV file into SAS with options to handle delimiters, missing values, and header rows effectively.

-This script demonstrates the use of PROC IMPORT to import data from an Excel file into a SAS dataset.
-Here’s a breakdown:
+[ImportXLSX.sas](SAS/ImportXLSX.sas): This script demonstrates the use of PROC IMPORT to import data from an Excel file into a SAS dataset.

 PROC IMPORT Step: